 Cut-Off Wheels: The Complete Buying Guide

-Matt Lipman is a board member of Virginia Abrasives.
-This relationship is disclosed for full transparency in our reviews and recommendations.
+Matt Lipman is CEO of Capstone Holdings Corp.
+(NASDAQ: CAPS) and a board member of Virginia Abrasives.
+He discloses this relationship for full transparency in our reviews.

 Cut-off wheels are one of the most used — and most misunderstood — consumables on a job site.
 This cut-off wheel buying guide covers everything you need to know: abrasive vs. diamond, Type 1 vs. Type 27, how to match wheel size and RPM rating to your tool, and which wheel to pick for the material you’re cutting.